2026 Daytona 500 odds, predictions, time, date: Picks from proven NASCAR model

 Mike McClure's expert model reveals its surprising picks and NASCAR props for the 2026 Daytona 500 on Sunday, Feb.
 15

 The NASCAR season officially kicks off on Sunday, Feb.
 15, with the 2026 Daytona 500 at Daytona International Speedway.
 William Byron enters as the two-time defending Daytona 500 champion, while Kyle Larson looks to defend his NASCAR season championship.
-Joey Logano is the favorite at +1000 in the latest 2026 Daytona 500 odds, with Ryan Blaney right behind at +1100.
+Ryan Blaney is the favorite at +850 in the latest 2026 Daytona 500 odds, with Joey Logano right behind at +1000.
 Logano enters the regular season coming off a seventh-place finish in last year's standings.
 He won the season championship in 2018, 2022 and 2024.
 Blaney finished sixth in last year's season standings.

-Other favorites include Denny Hamlin at +1200, Byron at +1300 Kyle Larson and Chase Elliott both at +1400.
-Ricky Stenhouse Jr. is a +3000 longshot to become a two-time winner.
+Other favorites include Byron at +1300, Kyle Larson and Chase Elliott at +1400 and Brad Keselowski at +1700.
 The 200-lap race from the 2.5-mile asphalt track is scheduled to start at 2:30 p.m.
 ET.
 Before making any 2026 Daytona 500 picks or NASCAR predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every lap of NASCAR action 10,000 times.
 All told, the model has nailed a whopping 29 winners since 2021 and hit 11 winners in 2025.
 Anyone following his NASCAR betting picks at their favorite sportsbooks could have seen huge returns.